g-leech/argmin-gravitas/_posts/2018-03-30-rare-quality.markdown

 		<span style="font-weight: bold">
 			<i>Social constructionism</i><br>
 		</span>
-		'Quality is rare because we estimate a thing's quality by its rarity, or by how hard it is to do.'
-(Cop-out, true only of positional goods and not others.)
+		'Quality is rare because we estimate a thing's quality by its rarity, or by how hard it is to do.'<br> (Cop-out, true only of positional goods and not others.)
 	</li><br>

 	<li>